ToYoNiX/debian-project/README.md

 - **Homebrew**: Simple and easy to use, offering decent performance.
 - **Flatpak/Snap**: Typically slower than native package managers due to sandboxing but provide broad compatibility and easy updates.
 - **AppImage**: Fast to launch since it's a portable format, though it doesn’t integrate into the system like other package managers.

+## Some Details about APT Package Manager

+The APT package manager is a powerful tool for managing software on Debian and Ubuntu systems.
+Here are some commonly used commands:

+- `sudo apt install packageName`: Installs packages and their dependencies.
+- `sudo apt purge packageName`: Completely removes packages and their configuration files.
+- `sudo apt autoclean packageName`: Removes old package files that are no longer needed.
+- `sudo apt search packageName`: Searches for packages based on keywords.

+These commands can be used to efficiently manage software installations and keep your system clean and up to date.

+### Tips on Using APT
+APT configurations are located in `/etc/apt/` following is a breakdown for the different directories

+`sources.list`: This is the main list of repositories that APT will use for software package management.
+Each line in this file specifies a different repository.
+Ref: man 5 sources.list

+`sources.list.d/`: This directory allows you to add additional repository lists without modifying the main sources.list file.
+Each file in this directory should end with .list and contain one or more repository lines, just like the main sources.list file.
+Ref: man 5 sources.list

+`apt.conf` and `apt.conf.d/`: These files and directories contains various configuration files that affect APT's behavior.
+These files are read in alphanumeric order, and they can override each other.
+Ref: man 5 apt.conf